Skip to content

 2. Reload VS Code if prompted.

-2. Or right-click a .dsl file and choose ArchTect: Open with ArchTect.
+3. Or right-click the file in the Explorer and choose ArchTect: Open with ArchTect.

 Create a new project

-1. Open the Command Palette and run ArchTect: New Project.
+1. Open the Command Palette (Ctrl+Shift+P) and run ArchTect: New Project.

 2. Choose a parent folder and a project name.